readthedocs/readthedocs.org/docs/tutorial/index.rst

 Read the Docs works without this configuration by making some decisions on your behalf.
 For example, what Python version to use, how to install the requirements, and others.
+.. tip:: Settings that apply to the entire project are controlled in the web dashboard,
+           while settings that are version or build specific are better in the YAML file.
 Upgrading the Python version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~